3 Signs Of An Impacted Wisdom Tooth

 Swelling/Inflammation

-Redness around the gums and swelling inside your mouth is the main sign that your wisdom teeth are trying to erupt.
+Redness around the gums and swelling inside your mouth are main signs that your wisdom teeth are trying to erupt.
 Occasionally, you may even notice cysts developing around these molars, which can become infected and eventually lead to inflammation.
+This swelling or inflammation typically occurs due to the additional pressure caused by your impacted wisdom teeth trying to emerge against other teeth and bones.

 Crowded Teeth